awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 This option defines a multiline start pattern in Python `strftime` format\.
 A log message consists of a line that matches the pattern and any following lines that don’t match the pattern\.
 The matched line is the delimiter between log messages\.
 One example of a use case for using this format is for parsing output such as a stack dump, which might otherwise be logged in multiple entries\.
 The correct pattern allows it to be captured in a single entry\.
 For more information, see [awslogs\-datetime\-format](https://docs.docker.com/config/containers/logging/awslogs/#awslogs-datetime-format)\.
-This option always takes precedence if both `awslogs-datetime-format` and `awslogs-multiline-pattern` are configured\.
+You cannot configure both the `awslogs-datetime-format` and `awslogs-multiline-pattern` options\.
 Multiline logging performs regular expression parsing and matching of all log messages\.
 This might have a negative impact on logging performance\.

 `awslogs-multiline-pattern`